 People with moderate to severe problems related to ADD should consider treatment with a professional with training and experience in ADD.
 Medications can be helpful.
-Counseling is often indicated to deal not only with the symptoms, but also the resulting issues related to emotions, self-esteem, relationships, work performance, school performance, etc. Greater effectiveness and reaching of potential can be had.
+Counseling is often indicated to deal not only with the symptoms, but also the resulting issues related to emotions, self-esteem, relationships, work performance, school performance, etc. Parent counseling has been shown to be effective in helping children with ADD.
+Coaching is another service providing support for ADD.
+Greater effectiveness and reaching of potential can be had.
 There is much that can be done to help the individual struggling with ADD.

 Learning new ways to gain control of ADD-related problems is an important part of coping with ADD.
 A first step is to gain insight and understanding of how ADD impacts in your life.
-This understanding can then be used to identify the challenges and eventually to develop new strategies and skills for dealing with your ADD symptoms and problems.
-A counselor or therapist specializing in the treatment of ADD can be very helpful in this process.
+This understanding can then be used to identify the challenges and eventually to develop new strategies and skills for dealing with your (or your child's) ADD symptoms and problems.
+An ADD coach or therapist specializing in the treatment of ADD can be very helpful in this process.